vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

     Traversals must be created manually.
 There is no option to create in the VMware Aria Operations UI and export.

-A traversal specification defines how to navigate through objects by defining one or more _paths_ through their relationships, and is defined in the `describe.xml` file.
+A traversal specification defines how to navigate through objects by defining one or more _paths_ through their relationships, and is defined in the file `content/traversalSpecs/traversal.xml`.
 Each path consists of two or more _nodes_, and each node is separated by two bars (`||`).
 A traversal always starts with the same object type, known as the _root_.
 When creating a traversal, the root object type is specified using the `rootAdapterKind` and `rootResourceKind` attributes.
 Every path in the traversal must start with the root object as its first node.
 Nodes are represented by the adapter type and object type separated by double colons (`::`).
 After the first node, each node must also include a relationship direction, either `child`, or `~child` (parent), separated from the adapter kind and resource kind by double colons (`::`).
 Multiple traversals can be included in a Management Pack, and each individual traversal can have its own root object type.